gazebosim/gz-utils/README.md

-# Ignition Utils : Classes and functions for robot applications
+# Gazebo Utils : Classes and functions for robot applications

 **Maintainer:** addisu AT openrobotics DOT org